puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

     bolt plan run peadm::restore --targets my.primary.vm input_file="/tmp/my_backup.tar.gz" restore_type=recovery
     ```

-## Recovering a broken database server in an extra-large installation
+## Recovering a non-operational database server in an extra-large installation

 **Important**: To complete the recovery process outlined here, you must have a recovery backup of your primary server.

-When your primary database server is broken, you might not be able to use the `recovery` restore directly because the puppetdb database will not be operational.
+When your primary database server is not operational, you might not be able to use the `recovery` restore directly because the puppetdb database service will not be operational.
 In this case, follow the steps below to restore your primary database:

-1. Reinstall Puppet Enterprise on the broken database server and reconfigure and re-sign its certificate.
+1. Reinstall Puppet Enterprise on the affected database server and reconfigure and re-sign its certificate.
 Make sure you are installing the same PE version as your current primary server was running.
 To do this, use the plan `peadm::util::init_db_server` as follows:
     ```
     bolt plan run peadm::util::init_db_server db_host=my.primary_db.vm pe_version=2023.5.0 install_pe=true